pnp/PnP-PowerShell/Documentation/DisableSPOResponsiveUI.md

 ```powershell
 PS:> Disable-SPOResponsiveUI
 ```
-If previous enabled, will remove the PnP Responsive UI from a site.
+If enabled previously, this will remove the PnP Responsive UI from a site.